NorthernWidget-Skunkworks/Project-Walrus/README.md

 >> EXAMPLES WITH PTH AND HARDMOUNT, OR JUST HARDMOUNT? <<

+>> First, attach hard-mount plug.
+Then, attach cable.
+Or just solder cable on. <<

 #### Potting

 After creating the housing, pot the boards in 2-part epoxy.
 MAKE SURE that a cable of the desired length is attached beforehand!
 Be careful to fully cover everything except for the white inside membrane on the pressure transducer.
 If epoxy touches this, the board is likely rendered useless.

->> Parts list, incl. screws, filament, 3D printer info, etc. <<
 >> Walk through assembly with images <<
->> Should I get a Prusa printer for home, or... <<

-## Deployment

-### Wiring to logger
+## Wiring to logger

-Pass the cable through the housing to the logger, ideally using a cable gland that you can tighten.
+Pass the cable through the housing to the logger, ideally using a cable gland that you can tighten on the box containing the logger: this can provide waterproofing as well as some strain relief.
 Follow the table in the [Wiring and pinout](#Wiring-and-pinout) section to attach individual wires to the appropriate pins on the data logger and (if needed) RS-485 converter.
 In bulleted-list form, with colors given for [Alpha Wire 5004C](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976):

 ### Power